RobotecAI/rai/README.md

 ## Integration with Robotic Systems

-This engine provides support for integration with robotic systems through ROS2, allowing for real-time control and feedback within various robotic applications.\
+This engine provides support for integration with robotic systems through ROS 2, allowing for real-time control and feedback within various robotic applications.\
 For more information see: [src/rai/communication/README.md](./src/rai/communication/README.md)

 # Installation